The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

-In a similar manner, we treat the non-strictly hyperbolic $H_1\equiv 0$ case.
+In a similar manner, we treat the non-strictly hyperbolic $\kappa=0$ case.
 The details are in Section \ref{h10}.
-Finally, in Section \ref{euler ill}, we apply the above method and results for the 2D compressible Euler equations and obtain the desired $H^\frac{7}{4}$ ill-posedness.
+Finally, in Section \ref{euler ill}, we apply the above method and results for the 2D compressible Euler equations and obtain the aforementioned ill-posedness results.

+In Appendix \ref{FSP}, we show that the 2D ideal MHD system (without symmetry condition) obeys finite speed of propagation.